apache/flagon-useralejs/README.md

 ## Contributing

 Contributions are welcome!
-Simply [submit an issue report](https://issues.apache.org/jira/browse/senssoft) for problems you encounter or a pull request for your feature or bug fix.
+Simply [submit an issue report](https://issues.apache.org/jira/browse/FLAGON) for problems you encounter or a pull request for your feature or bug fix.
 The core team will review it and work with you to incorporate it into UserALE.js.

 ## License

-Apache SensSoft UserALE.js is provided under Apache License version 2.0.
+Apache Flagon UserALE.js is provided under Apache License version 2.0.
 See LICENSE file for more details.
-Software as a Sensor is a trademark of the Charles Stark Draper Laboratory, Inc.